-Xpection is a smart combination of a HD camera, a sewer cleaning nozzle and wireless communication.
-The solution improves the interoperability between cleaning and inspection teams and the performance of the sewer cleaning processes by saving time, fuel and water compared conventional cleaning processes.
+The Xpection solution is a smart combination of a high-definition (HD) camera, a sewer-cleaning nozzle and wireless communication technology.
+It improves interoperability between cleaning and inspection teams and boosts the performance of sewer cleaning processes by saving time, fuel and water compared to conventional cleaning processes.

 Wastewater contains a variety of suspended solids and organic matter.
-When hydraulic conditions do not assure their transportation, sediments can accumulate in the network and diminish the hydraulic capacity of sewer pipes.
-Accumulated sediments are washed off during intense rainfalls and discharged to surface waters via combined sewer overflows (CSO) and separate stormwater outlets.
-Besides the pollution of rivers and lakes, sediments also contribute to urban flooding.
-In England about 75% of sewerage derived flooding per year are due to blockages occurring in the sewer network (Arthur et al., 2009).
-Further, sediments in the sewer network are also responsible for H2S gas formation and hence a source of odour and corrosion.
+When hydraulic conditions do not assure efficient transportation, sediments can accumulate in the network and diminish the hydraulic capacity of sewer pipes.
+Accumulated sediments are washed off during intense rainfalls and discharged to surface waters via combined sewer overflows (CSOs) and separate stormwater outlets.
+In addition to polluting rivers and lakes, sediments also contribute to urban flooding.
+In England about 75% of sewerage-derived flooding each year is due to blockages occurring in the sewer network (Arthur et al., 2009).
+Furthermore, sediments in the sewer network are also responsible for H2S gas formation, leading to unpleasant odours and corrosion.

-The issue of sediments is generally addressed by utilities with reactive maintenance (sewers are cleaned after blockages occur) or regular sewer cleaning programs.
-This activity represent a major expense for sewer operation and maintenance and utilities are lacking solutions to support them in the planning of cost-effective programs.
+The issue of sediments is generally addressed by utilities by means of reactive maintenance (sewers are cleaned after blockages occur) or regular sewer cleaning programmes.
+This activity represent a major expense for sewer operation and maintenance, and utilities lack solutions to support planning of cost-effective programmes.

 Arthur, S., Crow, H., Pedezert, L., & Karikas, N. (2009).
 The holistic prioritisation of proactive sewer maintenance.
 Water Science and Technology, 59(7), 1385–1396. doi:10.2166/wst.2009.134